-The Extreme Journey Summer Camp has been in operation since 2006 (pre-dating the official designation of the JTHGNHA) as a partnership between the Journey public-school systems in the heritage area (Table 3.4).
-This widely successful program was the inspiration for the Journey's more robust National History Academy.
+The Extreme Journey Summer Camp has been in operation since 2006 (pre-dating the official designation of the JTHG NHA) as a partnership between the Journey public-school systems in the heritage area (Table 3.4).
+This longstanding program was the inspiration for the Journey's more robust National History Academy.
+The Extreme Journey Summer Camp is a two-week day camp that allows middle school students local to the Journey Through Hallowed Ground National Heritage Area to explore the cultural, historical, and environmental assets of their own backyard in new ways.

+Over the course of each two-week session. campers are members of the "JTHG Intelligence Agency," and must uncover the mysteries of history pertaining to historic characters from the region that demonstrated leadership traits.
+At each site visited, students participate in "extreme" activities such as cycling, hiking, or canoeing-as they learn.
+Campers are also tasked with using examples of historic leaders to script and film a mini-movie, or vodcast, explaining "what leadership means to me."
 Due to the COVID-19 pandemic, the Extreme Journey Summer camp was offered virtually for its 2020 and 2021 sessions.
 Students could select from two sessions exploring the history of relevant issues with the themes "Leadership and the Presidency/Civil Rights" and "Innovation and Resiliency."
 Unlimited need-based scholarships were available for this virtual program.

-Of the Student, By the Student
+Of the Student, By the Student, For the Student